 3 Talk with potential advertisers about the longevity of the program being created and how a keepsake that will be treasured for years will mean long-term advertising for their business.

-4 Contact new businesses or companies in nearby areas to explain how partnering with your program through advertising gives them an opportunity to reach a new market.
+4 Contact new businesses or companies in nearby areas to explain how partnering with your program through advertising gives them an opportunity to reach a new market, to make this one of your program fundraising ideas.

 5 Find out how much an advertisement in a local paper or online publication costs and then use that to determine your program advertising costs and show businesses how they will be getting more value for their money with your program advertisement.